simpledotorg/hearts360/README.md

 # Developer guide

-This guide explains the how to recreate the [HEARTS360 dashboard](hearts360.org) using example databse table structures and working SQL queries which can be adapted to work on your own archetecture.
+This guide explains the how to recreate the [HEARTS360 dashboard](hearts360.org) using example database tables and working SQL queries which can be adapted to work on your own archetecture.

 ## Patient Categorization